12 Illustration Styles Every Illustrator Should Know

 Fashion

-Fashion designers will develop their ideas over multiple sketches, creating each sketch in seconds to keep the idea moving until it's finalized.
-These types of illustrations are produced quickly and are usually defined by rough lines and a generally loose aesthetic.
+Fashion designers will develop their ideas over multiple sketches, creating each sketch in mere seconds to keep the idea moving until it's finalized.
+These types of illustrations are produced quickly and usually defined by rough lines and a generally loose aesthetic.

 Fashion design illustration is bursting with attitude, culture, and couture.
 While it's still mainly used by fashion designers, this type of illustration has inspired many artists who are not fashion designers but simply want to bring the aesthetic into their designs.